rust-unofficial/patterns/patterns/behavioural/command.md

 We want these actions or commands to be executed or invoked in some order later at different time.
 These commands may also be triggered as a result of some event.
-For example when a user pushes a button or on arrival of a data packet.
+For example, when a user pushes a button, or on arrival of a data packet.
 In addition, these commands might be be undoable.
 For example, operations of the editor.